-Some people don’t like to use a Scrabble® cheat to unscramble words for them, at least not for the actual moves they’re making in the game.
+Some people don’t like to use a cheat tool to unscramble long words for them, at least not for the actual moves they’re making in the game.
 We can respect that.
 At the same time, many of these same people choose to use our word unscrambler after the fact to see what words they could have played for more points.
 We can respect that even more.

 Tips to Solve a Word Scramble